Talking Time Communicators

 • Language Emotions: What’s on the Menu or Not?

 Have you heard that saying “ food for thought” meaning something to be considered more thoroughly.
 Here’s a phrase — language nutrition.
-An Early Childhood Research Quarterly study reported that, “Evidence suggests that children need “language nutrition”, or language-rich interactions with caregivers, for optimal language and cognitive development.”
-Yes, this certainly has been the focus of the […]
+An Early Childhood Research Quarterly study reported that, “Evidence suggests that children need “language nutrition”, or language-rich interactions with caregivers, […]

 Read More